Watch the most recent sermon on 3.24.2024 Go Now!

 Use these opportunities to also check up on the first responders to see how they’re doing and offer to pray for them.

-We’re also partnering with First Priority to support any resource needs they may have as they lead over 200 Christian clubs in schools across seven counties in Florida.
-One of these clubs is in Stoneman Douglas.
-Please contact First Priority to provide financial support or to volunteer.
 We’ll also have several of our monthly Love Your Neighbor (LYN) outreaches this year geared specifically to serving and caring for our first responders and potentially Stoneman Douglas students if the opportunity presents itself.
 Please keep an eye out for these outreaches.
 If we find that there is a large community need, we will let you know!
 Please like us on Facebook and Instagram for the latest on local outreaches throughout the community.
-Here are some of the things we and the community have done so far:

 We pray this gives you ideas of how you and your family can support the community and make a huge difference in the lives of the people around us.